japeshmethuku17/House-Price-Prediction/README.md

 # House-Price-Prediction
-Building a Machine Learning model using PyTorch for house price prediction.
+Developed a Machine Learning model using PyTorch for house price prediction.